Generating Compilers for Qubit Mapping and Routing: Background and Overview of our Approach

 First, we consider mapping and routing for noisy-intermediate scale quantum (\nisq) architectures.
 These \qpus consist of up to hundreds of physical qubits and do not implement error-correction.
 We will call this the \nisqmr problem. \nisqmr is well-studied with a variety of proposed solutions appearing in the literature, ranging from greedy heuristic maximization \cite{sabre,cowtan2019qubit} to $A^*$ search \cite{zulehner2018efficient} to reductions to satisfiability \cite{olsq2,satmapper,Molavi2022QubitMA}.

-\paragraph{Mapping and Routing for \nisq Devices} Because of spatial limitations, a \nisq \qpu only supports two-qubit gates between certain pairs of qubits.
+\paragraph{Mapping and Routing for \nisq Devices} Because of spatial limitations, many \nisq \qpus, like the devices developed by IBM \cite{ibmqpus} and Google \cite{sycamorespecsheet,willowspecsheet}, only support two-qubit gates between certain pairs of qubits.
 We can represent a particular \qpu with a \emph{connectivity graph}.
 The connectivity graph includes an edge between a pair of qubits if and only if the \qpu supports a two-qubit gate between them.
 A simple connectivity graph is shown in \cref{fig:conn-graph} (a linear graph where adjacent physical qubits are connected by an edge).
 The goal of the compiler is to find a \emph{qubit map} from the qubits which appear in the circuit to the physical qubits of the \qpu such that two-qubit gates are executable, which is to say that the circuit qubits the gate acts on are mapped to adjacent qubits.
 For example, suppose we wish to execute the circuit in \cref{fig:circ} on this \qpu.
 The first gate, $g_0$, is between qubits $q_0$ and $q_1$, so we choose a map that maps these to a pair of adjacent physical qubits, such as $p_0$ and $p_1$.
 Likewise, to execute the second gate, $g_1$, we map $q_2$ and $q_3$ to $p_2$ and $p_3$.
 However, we cannot execute either of the remaining gates, $g_2$ and $g_3$, with this qubit map because there is no edge between the qubits the gates act on.

 \paragraph{Changing the Qubit Map via \swap Gates} There is often no single static map such that all two-qubit gates are executable.
 Instead, the map is transformed over the course of execution by the insertion of \swap gates. \swap gates exchange the states of two adjacent qubits.
 In our example, to execute the \cnot gates $g_2$ and $g_3$ ($\cnot~q_1~q_3$ and $\cnot~q_0~q_2$), we insert a \swap operation $\swap~p_1 ~p_2$.